2025 Graduate Catalog

 FINC625 Entrepreneurship Finance (3 semester hours)

-This course is designed to provide the student with the ability to analyze the various processes and sources of seed and venture capital for funding a new enterprise – debt and equity.
-Planning for the funding aspect of a new venture is critical and this course will address the alternative sources of funds for carrying out the mission of the venture.
-Students must have access to Microsoft Word and Microsoft Excel software.
-This course requires the student to purchase additional materials.
-Please refer to the Course Materials section for additional details on materials and pricing or contact [email protected].
+This course is designed to provide students with the ability to analyze the various processes and sources of seed and venture capital for funding a new enterprise – debt and equity.
+Planning for the funding aspect of a new financial venture is critical, and this course addresses alternative sources of funds for carrying out a venture’s mission.

 View the course schedule AMU or APU to find out details about each course including prerequisites, course objectives, course materials, a snapshot of the syllabi, and session dates.